Prostanthera lanceolata

-Prostanthera lanceolata is a species of flowering plant in the family Lamiaceae and is endemic to near-coastal area of eastern Australia.
+Prostanthera lanceolata is a species of flowering plant in the family Lamiaceae and is endemic to near-coastal areas of eastern Australia.
 It is an erect, aromatic shrub that has stems that are square in cross-section, glandular, egg-shaped leaves and mauve or deep bluish-purple flowers.

 Description

 Prostanthera lanceolata is an erect, aromatic shrub that typically grows to a height of 3–4 m and has branches that are square in cross-section.
 The leaves are mid to dark green, paler below, narrow egg-shaped to egg-shaped, 15–25 mm long and 9–12 mm wide on a petiole 2–5 mm long.
 The flowers are arranged in bunches near the ends of branchlets with bracteoles about 1 mm long at the base, but that fall off as the flower develops.
 The sepals are about 4 mm long, forming a tube about 2 mm long with two lobes, the upper lobe 1.5–2 mm long.
 The petals are mauve to deep bluish-purple and 8–12 mm long.
 Flowering occurs in spring.
 This species is included in Prostanthera ovalifolia in Queensland.